-If the fops spot the PCs, they recognize them and accuse them of spying.
-The fops are arrogant and quick to insult the PCs, especially if they are commoners.
+If the fops spot the adventurers, they recognize them and accuse them of spying.
+The fops are arrogant and quick to insult the heroes, especially if they are commoners.
 They make no excuse as to why they were destroying valuable statues.
 They have no desire to let anyone have the word on the statue that helps lead to the Secret Citadel.

-The Fops

-Arrogant Ruffians
+The Fops Critical Enemies and Arrogant Ruffians enter their presence, an insult aimed at commoners.